colevandersWands/reading-code-prep/README.md

 - forest and trees: user input & conditionals
   - full class led by coach
-  - and/or in small groups, depending on number of coaches
+  - and/or in small groups, depending on number of

 ### After Class